Jonnylie/Orchard-Frontend-Test/README.md

 # Orchard-Frontend-Test

 ## Technology used
-- React: It is the library that I like and have used the most
+- React: My favourite Javascript library that I have used the most
 - Create-react-app: the best way for creating a single page application with webpack and babel configured for us
 - React router: to navigate between pages
-- Boostrap: to make styling easier, helped me creating modal by utilising modal css and this project used display grid and flex many times so using bootstrap is very helpful here
+- Boostrap: to make styling easier (for flex and grid component), helped me creating modal by utilising modal css

 # Getting Started/Installation